BREAKING NEWS

 Link to FacebookShare to XShare to Email

 A Michigan woman tried to hire a hitman on the internet to murder her ex-husband.
-Instead, she’ll head to prison for years.
+Instead, she bought herself a trip to prison.

 Article continues below advertisement